Country _ Name

 Obligations and requirements to provide financial services using crypto currencies described above

-In China, the legal tender is Renminbi.
-Further, it is expressly described in the applicable laws and regulations that crypto currency is a virtual good and not a currency and therefore shall not be used and exchanged in the market as such.
+In China, the legal tender is Renminbi (RMB).
+Further, it is expressly described in the applicable laws and regulations that cryptocurrencies is a virtual good and not a currency and therefore shall not be used and exchanged in the market as such.

-In 2018 and 2021, the governments and industry associations further issued several regulations or announcements to continue cracking down the usage of crypto currency.
-They reiterated that the financial institutions and payment clearing institutions should not carry out businesses related to crypto currencies and appealed to the public that they shall not participate in speculative crypto currency transactions.
+In 2018 and 2021, various Chinese authorities and industry associations further issued several regulations, announcements and notices to continue cracking down the usage of cryptocurrencies.
+They reiterated that the financial institutions and payment clearing institutions should not carry out businesses related to crypto currencies and appealed to the public that they shall not participate in speculative cryptocurrencies transactions.
+In the such regulations and policies, cryptocurrencies-related business activities are expressly deemed as illegal financial activities.

-In summary, after the issuance of ICO Ban, crypto currency and the provision of financial services using crypto currency are strictly prohibited in China.
+In summary, after the issuance of ICO Ban, crypto currency and the provision of financial services using crypto currencies are strictly prohibited in China.

 Additional comments regarding the legal situation for financial services using crypto currencies or what FinTech’s must be aware of in this business area